kartoza/miniSASS/docs/styling.md

 --Geoserver supports extensions which allows data to be styled more dynamically and the following have been used in order to have a nice rendering effect.

-For the river the geoserver vendor option was applied in order to allow the river label to follow the river lines.
+--For the river the geoserver vendor option was applied in order to allow the river label to follow the river lines.

 >> example: <se:VendorOption name="followLine">true</se:VendorOption>